Odyseus/CLIApplicationsManager/docs/_sources/includes/MoviesDB/index.rst.txt

 .. only:: html

-    A :abbr:`CLI (Command Line Interface)` utility written in Python 3 to create a movies data base on GNU/Linux.
+    A |CLI| utility written in Python 3 to create a movies data base on GNU/Linux.

 .. include:: ../0-common/system-executable-hint.restructuredtext